umatare5/fargate-monitoring-cluster/README.md

 # fargate-monitoring-cluster

-An example structure with individual Dockerfiles using `copilot`.
+An example to manage multi-container applications using [copilot](https://github.com/aws/copilot-cli).

 ## Background

-Amazon Fargate is not supported `docker-compose.yml`.
+`copilot` is an awesome CLI to manage container applications on AWS!

-But I hope to manage multi-container applications in monolithic repository.
+But it's not supported `docker-compose.yml`.
+I hope to manage multi-containers all in one.

 ## To Do

 - Watch availability of [my website](https://umatare5.netlify.app) using Prometheus.

-## Description

-- This repository manages a `monitoring` cluster.
-- The cluster includes Prometheus, Alertmanager and blackbox-exporter.
-- Prometheus is associated with LB with source IP restrictions and faces the internet.
-- LB has dedicated hostname in my domain.
-The name register to Route53 automatically.
-- LB terminates SSL connection by using my domain's certificate.
-- Alertmanager and blackbox-exporter are backend services.
-- They access to internet when requested from Prometheus.

 ## Architecture